longmalongma/TW-GRPO/README.md

 ```

 #### 🌐 General Video Datasets

+The test datasets are provided with download links below.
+Please organize the test data according to the following guidelines. **If you only want to reproduce results on the CLEVRER dataset, you can skip this step.**

 | 📊 Dataset | 💾 Size | 🔗 Link |
 |---------|------|------|
 | [NExT-QA](https://huggingface.co/datasets/lmms-lab/NExTQA) | 11GB | [📥 Download](https://huggingface.co/datasets/lmms-lab/NExTQA) |